 While the bulk of Bahrain’s infrastructure upkeep costs and social security are absorbed by oil revenues and employment contributions respectively, municipality taxes were previously imposed (on both citizens and foreigners residing within the kingdom) to the amount of 10 percent of rental fees as protections for utility companies.
 The Municipal Council of Manama suspended this levy for citizens in 2017 with the objective of reducing living costs for Bahrainis living in the capital city, but excluded foreigners from consideration in these recent changes.
 The issue of municipality taxes is still a contentious one among foreigners, as many lower-income foreigners feel disadvantaged being the sole demographic with the burden of an additional 10 percent of rental.

 Like many other nations that survived to the 21st century, the Kingdom of Bahrain found it necessary to legislate a Value Added Tax (VAT) policy to negate rising infrastructure costs.
 Bahrain’s VAT is part of a unified policy governing retail purchases of most consumer goods and services in the Gulf Cooperation Council (GCC) region.
 A VAT rate of five percent will be enforced starting from mid-2018, with some exceptions amounting to complete exemption (finance, petroleum, education, healthcare, real estate, transport, food, and export) with others amounting to significantly higher excise rates, such as tobacco and energy drinks (100 percent) in addition to carbonated beverages (50 percent).
-As Bahrain’s VAT implementation is just beginning at the time of this writing, it is still unclear how these new retail tax policies will coexist with existing laws governing the imposition of custom duties on imports.
+As Bahrain’s VAT implementation is just beginning at the time of this writing, it is still unclear how these new retail tax policies will coexist with existing laws governing the imposition of customs duties on imports.
 However commercial analysts seem to be in agreement and suggest that Bahrain’s customs regulations – and especially the Unified Customs Regulation “Law” of the GCC States, will take precedence with regards to the imports of goods.

 Custom duties are levied on imports of goods into the kingdom by Bahrain’s Customs Affairs agency, operating under the control of the Ministry of Interior, with rates generally amounting to five percent of the value in cost, insurance, and freight (CIF).
 Exceptions are applied in favor of protecting local manufacturers of goods such as paper packaging and aluminum products, competing imports of which are taxed at the rate of 20 percent of value.
 Prohibitively higher rates for imposed for goods such as alcohol and cigarettes, which are taxed at the respective rates 125 percent and 100 percent of their value.